-What follows is going to explain the process of configuring the connection between a Windows XP PC with a
+What follows is going to explain the process of configuring the connection between a PC with Windows XP, a

-USB bluetooth adapter and a Tungsten E2.
-Some initial considerations, to avoid problems:
+USB Bluetooth adapter and a Tungsten E2.
+Some initial considerations to avoid problems:

-- On the other hand, if we are using a Tungsten T, it is important PalmTungstenTUpdate_enUS.prc have installed the file, which is an update that Palm released at the time, and can be downloaded from their website.
+- On the other hand, if we are using a Tungsten T, it is important to have installed the PalmTungstenTUpdate_enUS.prc file, which is an update that Palm released in due course, and can be downloaded from its website.

 Once you have made these checks, we can begin the process:

-We now have all the necessary software installed.
+We have all the necessary software installed.
 Now we have to configure everything.
 First part of the PC:

-Now configure the connection in the Palm:
+Now we configure the connection to the Palm:

-Configuring the connection type
+Setting the connection type